Health Indicator Report of Breastfeeding (Ever)

 U.S. Target: 81.9 percent

-How Are We Doing?According the the 2018 Breastfeeding Report Card (2015 births) the Utah rate for ever breastfed was 89.7% which is greater than the 2020 Healthy People Objective of 81.9%.
+How Are We Doing?According to the 2018 Breastfeeding Report Card (2015 births) the Utah rate for "ever breastfed" was 89.7% which is greater than the 2020 Healthy People Objective of 81.9%.

 How Do We Compare With the U.S.?Utah breastfeeding rates exceeded the U.S. rates for ever breastfed during 2000-2016.

 What Is Being Done?The Utah WIC Program serves approximately one-third of all mothers in Utah.
 It provides important education and resources to families prenatally to prepare them for the early postpartum period of breastfeeding.
 Registered Dietitians (RDs), International Board Certified Lactation Consultants (IBCLCs), and Breastfeeding Peer Counselors provide prenatal and early postpartum support through individual counseling and support groups to assist mothers, infants, and families to exclusively breastfeed (provide nothing other than breast milk) through the first six months of life.
 The Utah WIC Program works closely with local agency hospitals to support evidence-based policy and practices such as the Baby-Friendly Hospital Initiative of Ten Steps to Successful Breastfeeding and to support the transition of mom and baby from hospital to home to ensure breastfeeding success.
 The Utah WIC Program has an extensive Breastfeeding Peer Counseling Program that allows mother-to-mother support at the crucial early postpartum period.
 In addition, the Utah WIC Program has supported the establishment of the first Human Milk Bank Collection site in Utah and is facilitating the establishment of a Human Milk Donor Bank, as a member of the Human Milk Banking Association of North America.